 duplicated or shared among MySQL servers acting as SQL nodes in

 an NDB Cluster.
 In other words, changes in users and their

 privileges do not automatically propagate between SQL nodes by

 default.
-If you wish, you can enable automatic distribution of
+If you wish, you can enable synchronization of MySQL

 Conversely, because there is no way in MySQL to deny privileges